ZIB-IOL/BellPolytopes.jl/README.md

 ## Going further

 More examples can be found in the corresponding folder of the package.
-They include the construction of a Bell inequality with a higher tolerance to noise as CHSH and multipartite instances.
+They include the construction of a Bell inequality with a higher tolerance to noise as CHSH as well as multipartite instances.